Hel00/GAL_spec/SPECIFICATION.md

 [2] If a *return-type* is absent, the function's return type is `void`.
 A `return` statement without an operand is valid only in a `void` function.

 [3] Parameters follow the same declaration rules as variable declarations ([dcl.var]).
 If a *declaration-keyword* is absent on a parameter, mutability is inferred from the type qualifier.

+[4] A generic-parameter is an implicitly const binding whose const declarator is not written and cannot be specified.
+The generic-type annotation defaults to type if omitted.
+Generic parameters are the only context in which a variable binding may hold a value of type type; type is not available as a type annotation outside of generic-parameter and type declarations ([dcl.type]).

 ### 16.2 Lambdas [dcl.fct.lambda]